FerranAgulloLopez/ISP_mail_generation/README.md

     - run: apply the configuration files
     	- kubectl apply -f deployment.yaml
     	- kubectl apply -f service.yaml
+    - available at api:8000 from inside the K8s cluster

 #### API (production/api/)
 For running the API is needed first to fine tune a generator model with the corresponding script from the development phase.
 That model will be mounted inside the container in running time if using docker or K8s/Openshift.